mkozinski/Learning2SegmentWorms/README.md

 To generate prediction for the test set using a trained network run
 `python "segmentTestSet.py"`.
 The name of the file containing the network, and the output directory are defined at the beginning of the script.
-The output is saved in form of numpy volumes, that you can view with the viewSegmentations script.
+The output is saved in form of numpy volumes, that you can view in the viewSegmentations notebook.